szw/vim-g/README.md

 * `g:vim_g_open_command`

   Sets the command used to open the URL.
-In case of Ubuntu this could be `"xdg-open"` and that is the default value:
+In case of Ubuntu this would be `"xdg-open"`:

         let g:vim_g_open_command = "xdg-open"